zvebabi/klipper/docs/Contact.md

       necessary information.
    5. If the log file is very large (eg, greater than 2MB) then one may need to compress the log with zip or gzip.
-5. Open a github issue ticket at [https://github.com/KevinOConnor/klipper/issues](https://github.com/KevinOConnor/klipper/issues) and provide a clear description of the problem.
+5. Open a new github issue at [https://github.com/KevinOConnor/klipper/issues](https://github.com/KevinOConnor/klipper/issues) and provide a clear description of the problem.
 The Klipper developers need to understand what steps were taken, what the